Ela1009/JavaCourse/README.md

 # JavaCourse

-This repository contains exercises and code examples from the Udemy course "Deep Dive in Core Java Programming - Standard Edition"
+This repository contains exercises and code examples from the Udemy course "Deep Dive in Core Java Programming - Standard Edition".